neildevas/install-ruby-on-macos/README.md

 points.
 This is the same password that you use to log in to your Mac.
 The prompt comes from Homebrew, because it needs permissions to write to the `/usr/local` directory.

+If you
+have `rbenv` or `RVM` installed, the script will ask you to uninstall them first and run the script again.
+Look at the script output for uninstallation instructions.

 **Once the script is done, quit and relaunch Terminal.**